Strontium Dog: Series background

 In the world of Strontium Dog, the Great Nuclear War of 2150 wipes out 70% of Britain's population, leading to a huge increase of mutant births due to exposure to nuclear fallout (strontium-90).
 The mutants of Strontium Dog differ from the usual depiction of mutants in American comics, such as those published by Marvel, in that they are generally afflicted with obvious physical abnormalities.
 Only a rare few are born with superhuman powers.
 These strontium-influenced mutants face a high degree of prejudice from average humans ("norms").
 Born in 2150 to Diana Kreelman and her husband Nelson Bunker Kreelman, the boy Johnny Kreelman has mutant eyes that can increase his perception by channeling "alpha radiation", allowing telepathy and telekinesis, as well as the ability to see through most surfaces.
-A bigoted politician, Nelson gains popularity by drafting anti-mutant laws and creating the anti-mutant police force known as the Kreelers.
-Despised, abused, and hidden away by his father, Johnny Kreelman escapes his parents at a young age and adopts the name Johnny Alpha.
+Nelson is a bigoted politician who gains popularity by drafting anti-mutant laws and creating the anti-mutant police force known as the Kreelers.
+Despised, abused, and hidden away by his father, Johnny escapes his parents at a young age and adopts the name Johnny Alpha.
 He then joins the rising resistance group known as the Mutant Army and quickly becomes a valued leader, despite still being a teenager.

 The Mutant Uprising of 2167 fails to overthrow the government.
-Despite this, Johnny Alpha blackmails his own father Nelson Kreelman, leading to the man's resignation and the disbanding of the Kreelers (though many members simply transfer into the local police force).
+Despite this, Johnny Alpha blackmails his father, leading to the man's resignation and the disbanding of the Kreelers (though many members simply transfer into the local police force).
 Members of the Mutant Army are pardoned for their actions only on condition that they leave Earth forever.
-An orbital space-station is built and becomes the headquarters of the new Search/Destroy Agency, an organization that accepts contracts to hunt down criminals and threats deemed too dangerous for conventional law enforcement and "norms."
+An orbital space station is built and becomes the headquarters of the new Search/Destroy Agency, an organization that accepts contracts to hunt criminals and threats deemed too dangerous for conventional law enforcement and "norms."
 The former Mutant Army members become galactic bounty hunters for the S/D Agency.
-Due to their "S/D" badges and the origins of their mutations, these bounty hunters are nicknamed "strontium dogs" by Earth people.
+Due to their S/D badges and the origins of their mutations, these bounty hunters are nicknamed "strontium dogs" by Earth people.
 This also leads the S/D orbital base to be nicknamed the Doghouse.